Becoming successful in any profession is never a very smooth ride. Similarly, the profession of architecture does involve plenty of struggles.

 Good Design Rather Than Cheap Construction

-Unfortunately, the majority of the construction industry values low price and high speed more than the quality of design.
+Unfortunately, the majority of the construction industry values low prices and high speed more than the quality of design.
 As such, an architect might want to suggest a great design but may not be heard by the developer.

 The primary reason for this trend is the desire of most developers to accelerate profit-making, which leads to quality being compromised.
 Thus, carrying out their vision for any project becomes a challenge for architects.